5 Family Christmas Activities That Aren’t Opening Presents or Eating Food

 Bored!

-The best day of the year, and we didn’t know what to do.
+The best day of the year, and we didn’t know what to do during the holiday season.
 It was only a few years ago that we decided to remedy this.

 Whether your family has big kids or little kids, Christmas (and other holidays) should be spent together!
 Not separate in the same room.
-So we came up with a few activities that we could do as a family.
+So we came up with a few Christmas activities for kids that we could do as a whole family, like this Christmas treasure hunt or this list of G-rated Christmas movies for some good old holiday fun!

-And if you’re looking for non-food Christmas ideas, check out this list of 50+ stocking stuffer ideas that aren’t candy.
+And if you’re looking for non-food Christmas ideas, check out this list of 50+ holiday cards and stocking stuffer ideas that aren’t candy.

 family Christmas activities